douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * tertremo - earthquake
 * tertruo - burrow
 * terure - terribly
-* terurigi - to horrify
+* terurigi - to horrify; to terrify
 * teruro - horror
 * testado - testing
 * testamento - testament; will
 * testi - to test
+* testisto - tester
 * testo - test
-* testudo - turtle
+* testudo - turtle; tortoise
 * tia - such; like that
 * tial - therefore
 * tiam - then; at that time